Engineering Head and WordPress Expert

 Passion for Building Products

-I’m passionate about building products and have firsthand experience in top-notch teams: I’ve learned all the best practices on software engineering back when I was in the product team at Rocketgenius.
+I’m passionate about building products and have firsthand experience in top-notch teams.
+I learned all the best practices in software engineering back when I was in the product team at Rocketgenius.
 I write secure, accessible, and testable code.
-I’ve always been passionate about building software but instead of coming up with ideas by myself, I enjoy more of fulfilling someone else’s vision.
+I’ve always been passionate about building software, but instead of coming up with ideas by myself, I enjoy more fulfilling someone else’s vision.
 If you’re more of a designer or a general non-technical founder, I’m the person you’re looking for.

 Commitment to Your Project’s Success